Volunteer Teaching in Costa Rica

 Volunteering at a Teaching Placement in Costa Rica with Projects Abroad

 During your time in Costa Rica, Projects Abroad staff will also give you support and advice and monitor your progress closely.
-We run regular workshops that you can attend to get help with ideas for useful classroom games or activities, or just to share your experiences and successes with other Teaching volunteers.
+We run regular workshops that you can attend to get help with ideas for useful classroom games or activities, or just to share your experiences and successes with other volunteers.

 All volunteers participating on standard projects in Costa Rica have the opportunity to spend one week on a Conservation & Environment project at the end of their main placement.
 For more information, please visit our Tropical Dry Forest Conservation & Environment Project in Costa Rica page.
 Our Combinations Page explains how you can combine not only projects, but also destinations.

 As a part my assignment I had to purchase bilingual books and make sensory bottles for the children.
 The most rewarding part of my experience was seeing how happy these kids were while playing with the new toys that I had made for them.
 It was humbling to see how these kids could be so happy with water bottles filled with different types of beads or some glitter and water.
 Read more...